seaside1/jrule/README.md

 using samba / CIFS / NFS or similar.
 - Set up your favourite IDEA as a standard java IDEA.
 - Create a new empty java project
-- Create a package / folder org.openhab.binding.jrule.rules.user
+- Create a package / folder org.openhab.automation.jrule.rules.user
 - Place your Java rules file in this folder.

 Designing your Java Rules File (Hello World)